Meaning of Epic Music or Epic Orchestral Music

 In literature: An Epic is "a long poem, typically one derived from ancient oral tradition, narrating the deeds and adventures of heroic or legendary figures or the past history of a nation.", definition provided by Oxford Languages.

-Note: Epic or "epos" in ancient Greece could also mean "song", this is because a song can tell you a story just as effectively as a narrative.
-It transformed into the Greek "epikos" and then the Latin "eipein", losing its song meaning and retaining its narrative meaning.
+Epic or "epos" in ancient Greece could also mean "song", this is because a song can tell you a story just as effectively as a narrative.
+It transformed into the Greek "epikos" and then the Latin "eipein", ultimately losing its song meaning and retaining its narrative meaning.

 Epic Music aka Epic Orchestral Music